 An experienced manager stops by your office and slumps into the chair across from you.
 “Something isn’t working and I need your insights,” he says with a deep sigh.

-“We have a process in my group that has no clear objective, no direct link to improving business results, little quality control and that we’ve made difficult for our customer to use.”
+“We have a process in my group that has no clear objective, no direct link to improving business results, little quality control, and that we’ve made it difficult for our customers to use.”

 You nod.
 “Go on.”